jonnyrobots/roberts.work/_posts/2020-02-09-evolution-of-theses-developing-the-core-of-a-strategy.md

 Companies hire intelligent people to make decisions about how to achieve company objectives.
 The objectives, which invariably revolve around the making of more money, often rest on software investments.

-I believed that I was well positioned to decide which software company shares to buy, since I could see the difference each piece of software made to the success of the businesses I worked in [3], and simply copy those investments.
+I believed that I was well positioned to decide which software company shares to buy, since I could see the difference each piece of software made to the success of the businesses I worked in <sup><a href="#footnotes">[3]</a></sup>, and simply copy those investments.
 Bringing me to my first thesis evolution:

 `v0.2 - buy shares in what the company invests in`